 If you receive an observation

 Observations are good - we learn from them and we shouldn't be afraid of observations.
-Quality system management should follow up on the observations and address the issues in a timely manner through investigations and CAPA plan to prevent recurrences.
+Quality system management should follow up with the observations and address the issues in a timely manner through investigations and a CAPA plan to prevent recurrences.

 -Dr. Mahander Reddy Alluri, Globex MRA Consulting